jakelever/swc-machine-learning-short/_episodes/02-data.md

 ~~~
 {: .language-python}

-So we have 11 features for each of the 442 patients.
-We want to split off one feature that is the disease measure.
-And we want to use the other 10 features to try to make predictions.
+So we have 10 features for each of the 500 patients.
+We want to split off one feature that is the disease status.
+And we want to use the other 9 features to try to make predictions.
 The code below does a slice of the diabetes_set matrix.
 The colon on its own asks for every row.

 ~~~
-disease_measure = dataset[:,10]
+target = dataset[:,9]
-features = dataset[:,0:10]
+features = dataset[:,0:9]
 ~~~
 {: .language-python}